Massage therapy involves systematic manipulation of soft tissues of the body to bring about specific physical benefits.

 - improve consistency across the various allied health practitioner groups

 As a result, massage therapists no longer need to be approved by us to deliver services in the NSW workers compensation system.

 This change took effect from 1 January 2016.

 What does this mean for massage therapists?

-- the massage therapists fees order remains in place
+- the Massage Therapy Fees Order remains in place

 - massage therapists no longer have exemptions from pre-approval to deliver treatment.
 Pre-approval must be obtained from the insurer prior to the delivery of any treatment